agatheblues/agator9999/README.md

 **Spotify Setup**

 4. Then, you need to create your Spotify application: go to the [Developer Dashboard](https://beta.developer.spotify.com/dashboard/login) and hit `Create an app`.
 You can name your application and select a non-commercial option.
 6. Go to `Edit Settings` and set a callback URI for your application.
 For example, `http://localhost:8888/#/callback`.
+The callback URL is used to login to Spotify.
-7. Go to `config.js` at the root at the project, fill in the `spotifyConfig`: add the URI to the 'REDIRECT_URI' field and add your Spotify `CLIENT_ID` (that you can get from the Dashboard).
+7. Go to `config.js` at the root at the project, fill in the `spotifyConfig` with the same callback URI in 'REDIRECT_URI' and add your Spotify `CLIENT_ID` (that you can get from the Dashboard).

 **Discogs Setup**